achinoamSho/python-course-assignments/Day03/README.md

 I used AI to:
 - Refactor code and separate calculation logic into `calc_logic.py`
-- Add error handling and edge case checks
+- Improve error checking and input validation
-- Write test cases for the calculation logic
+- Write and refine pytest test cases

 Prompts included:
 - "Refactor my cell volume calculation into a separate module and add error handling"